 If you have a young person who consumes in your home, getting help is so important.

-At The Evergreen at Northpoint, we can provide alcohol treatment for your son or daughter.
+At Northpoint Evergreen Bellevue, we can provide alcohol treatment for your son or daughter.

 Parents are often very concerned about sending their children away to alcohol rehab.
 They're right to have reservations.
 You'll find that our IOP program is flexible enough that your teen can still attend school.
 He or she can get the needed assistance on a schedule that works for them.